occipital/django-content-settings/docs/source.md

 ### def class_names(setting_cls: Type[BaseSetting])<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/utils.py#L28)</sup>

 Returns an iterator of tuple with module and class name that are subclasses of the given class.

+## views

+Those are the views can be used in the Integration with the Project.

 ## types.array